Partnership

 As the separation was underway, MidEuropa and management set about progressing an ambitious M&A pipeline, with MidEuropa’s extensive pre-deal diligence into the sector affording it thorough understanding of the market drivers, as well as a list of numerous add-on targets.

-The efforts led to five strategic add-on acquisitions during the partnership: HRTec, Reset2, Cloud Planet eDokumenty and Romania-based Softeh – Symfonia’s first international acquisition.
+The efforts led to seven strategic add-on acquisitions since the start of the partnership in 2021: HRTec, Reset2, Cloud Planet, eDokumenty, moreBIT, Romania-based Softeh – Symfonia’s first international acquisition, and Nefeni.
 These enabled Symfonia to acquire new technology, consolidate existing market segments and also expand into new ones.

 Investing in people